A short article by Sutharman Kanagarajah and Jon Hanifan.

 What stays in

-- permanent £1m Annual Investment Allowance and
+- the permanent GBP1m Annual Investment Allowance, and

 What goes out

-- main rate of UK CT was to increase (from April 1, 2023)
+- the main UK Corporation Tax rate was originally set to increase from April 2023;

 What happens next